eurekaclinical/eurekaclinical-standard-apis/README.md

 # Eureka!
 Clinical Web Application Standard APIs
 Standard APIs and related functionality that all Eureka!
 Clinical projects use

+### Latest development release
+The latest development release is 2.0-Alpha-1.

 # Version history
 ## Version 1.0
 The initial release provides standards-based implementations for creating JPA entities for managing users, roles and authorization templates; creating data access objects; accessing role information for authorization; reading application configuration; and throwing meaningful exceptions when REST API responses have an error status code.
 It uses the standard versions specified by the [Eureka!
 Clinical Standard Dependencies parent pom](https://github.com/eurekaclinical/eurekaclinical-parent-standard-deps), which are: